 I work for Faith Formation Ministries and the Connections Project.
 I am also the Classis Toronto Youth Ministry Champion.

 Whoever designed the first Cracker Barrel restaurant was a genius.
 Everything in that place screams, "Welcome, we’ve been expecting you!"
-We are invited to come in and rest our travel worn bones for awhile.
+What if our church foyers radiated this same intentionality?

 It can be tempting to fill volunteer spots and type schedules over the summer.
 But I've found that taking time to recalibrate can help us discover new ways of doing things and get excited for the year ahead.